 - All students participate in a Summer and a Winter Sport

-- Barker's sporting facilities include six ovals, 12 tennis courts, 2 Indoor Basketball courts, an astro-turf playing field, an indoor swimming pool, a full equipped Strength and Conditioning Gymnasium, dedicated Girl's gym
+- Barker's sporting facilities include five ovals, 12 tennis courts, 2 Indoor Basketball courts, an astro-turf playing field, an indoor swimming pool, a full equipped Strength and Conditioning Gymnasium, dedicated Girl's gym

 - Barker Performance Program (BPP) for athletes of all abilities